Biography

 Sogetsu Ikebana

 Ikebana has always held a special interest and while living in Hong Kong; I pursed an opportunity to learn from a wonderful Sogetsu teacher, Mrs Betty Cheung.
 Upon my return to Sydney, I began to study under the direction of Seiseki Umemura.
-I have obtained the highest level of Sogetstu Ikebana teaching – Riji level under the guidance of my current sensei in Japan Koka Fukushima.
+I am currently a Komon level teacher and working towards Riji level under the guidance of my sensei in Japan Koka Fukushima.

 I served as the NSW Director of The Australian Sogetsu Teachers’ Association NSW Inc for two and half years where I encouraged the Association to move into the era of new technology via the Internet as a method drawing awareness to Sogetsu Ikebana.
-Stepping down from adminstration for our Association due to the increase of teaching but I still have time to exhibit at Open Gardens, city galleries, historic homes, conduct workshops etc.
+I continue to manage the NSW Sogetsu website for all to enjoy.
+Ikebana has provided me with the opportunity to exhibit at Open Gardens, city galleries, historic homes etc.

-My student numbers continue to grow, teaching several days in my home studio plus ZOOM lessons for country and International students.
+My students numbers continue to grow, now teaching two and a half days plus ZOOM lessons for out of Sydney students.
 I continue doing presentations to groups and clubs while exhibiting as often as I can in order to promote the art of Sogetsu

 Ceramics